-Where a venue operator enters into an agreement to purchase a gaming venue from another venue operator, regulatory approval must be obtained from the Victorian Commission for Gambling and Liquor Regulation (VCGLR) before settlement can take place
+Where a venue operator enters into an agreement to purchase a gaming venue from another venue operator, regulatory approval must be obtained from the VCGLR before settlement can take place.

 In order to operate gaming machines in a venue in Victoria, venue operators must:

 When transferring ownership of an approved gaming venue, including gaming machine entitlements, gaming machines and equipment, the following processes must be completed before settlement can take place:

 On settlement, the venue’s liquor licence and gaming machine entitlements must then be transferred to the new owner.

 To remove a premises from a venue operator’s licence, the venue operator must complete and submit a transfer and remove application kit (PDF, 307 KB).
 This application can be completed online and there is no fee required.

 To include a premises on a venue operator’s licence, the venue operator must complete and submit a transfer and include application kit (PDF, 932 KB), ensuring that all questions have been answered and all requested attachments have been provided.